AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 ```json
 {"id": 2, "result": false}
 ```
-This response syntax leaves room to many interpretations : is it an error ? is `false` the legit response value to the issued request ?
+This response syntax leaves room to many interpretations or questions: is it an error? is `false` the legit response value to the issued request?

-For this reason responses, we reiterate, **MUST BE** of two types:
+We reiterate,  responses **MUST BE** of two types:
 - success responses : no error occurred during the processing, the request was legit, syntactically correct, and the receiver had no issues processing it.
-This kind of responses **MUST NOT** have the `error` member and **MAY** have the `result` member if a value is expected back to the issuer.
+This kind of response **MUST NOT** have the `error` member and **MAY** have the `result` member if a value is expected back to the issuer.
-- failure responses : something wrong with the request, it's syntax, it's validity scope, or server processing problems.
-This kind of responses **MUST HAVE** the `error` member and **MAY** have the `result` member.
+- failure responses : something wrong with the request, its syntax, its validity scope, or server processing problems.
+This kind of response **MUST HAVE** the `error` member and **MAY** have the `result` member.

 The latter deserves a better explanation: failure responses can be distinguished by a severity degree.
 Example 1 : a client submits a solution and server rejects it cause it's not below target.
 Server **MUST** respond like this